-Tortoise shell is the name for the outer blades covering the upper shell of the Hawksbill turtle and the Loggerhead turtle.
+Tortoise shell (or tortoiseshell) is the name for the outer blades covering the upper shell of the Hawksbill turtle and the Loggerhead turtle.
 Tortoise shell has been valued for use in jewelry since Roman times.
 Combs, bracelets, earrings, cameos and decorative inlay have all been made from tortoise shell.
-The ability to use heat for shaping makes tortoise shell an ideal jewelry material.
+The ability to use heat for shaping made tortoise shell an ideal jewelry material.

 Gemological Information for Tortoise Shell

 |Crystal Structure:||None – Organic|

 |Country of Origin:||Brazil, Caribbean, East Indies, Indian Ocean, Pacific Ocean Note: Illegal to import into the U.S.|

 Tortoise Shell Care